-Ensure all parents understand the need to immediately self-isolate for 14 days and to phone their doctor in the event of onset of any Covid-19 signs or symptoms or to restrict their movements if they or their child have had recent close contact with a suspect or confirmed Covid-19 case.
+Ensure all parents understand the need to immediately self-isolate and to phone their doctor in the event of onset of any Covid-19 signs or symptoms or to restrict their movements if they or their child have had recent close contact with a suspect or confirmed Covid-19 case, unless they and their child are fully vaccinated.
 Further information and when and how to self-isolate and restrict movement are also available on the HSE website.